jayantgulati/AWS-Multi-Tier-Architecture-using-Terraform/README.md

 **Before you begin, ensure that you have the following prerequisites:**

-AWS account credentials (access key ID and secret access key).
+1.AWS account credentials (access key ID and secret access key).

-Terraform installed on your local machine.
+2.Terraform installed on your local machine.
 You can download Terraform from the official website: https://www.terraform.io/downloads.html.

-Basic knowledge of AWS services such as EC2, VPC, ELB, ASG.
+3.Basic knowledge of AWS services such as EC2, VPC, ELB, ASG.

-Familiarity with the basics of Terraform, including how to write Terraform configuration files (.tf).
+4.Familiarity with the basics of Terraform, including how to write Terraform configuration files (.tf).